Arrest of immigrant family by Border Patrol in Tucson sparks outrage

 “The three individuals, a father, mother and their 12-year-old daughter, arrested for being illegally present in the United States remain together in Border Patrol custody as they are processed for immigration violations,” according to the statement.

-The man who lied down under the vehicle was arrested and released, according to the Border Patrol.
+The man who lay down under the vehicle was arrested and released, according to the Border Patrol.

 The Arizona Department of Public Safety, which initiated the traffic stop, has not responded to inquiries from the Arizona Daily Star.
 Activists said the family was pulled over because the trooper believed the car’s window tint was too dark.